Ben Ross: Playing career

 In 2002, Ross made his NRL debut for the St George Illawarra Dragons in a match against the Melbourne Storm.

 Signing with Penrith in 2003, Ross helped to kick the season off to a blistering start after becoming involved in a brawl with Brisbane Broncos captain Gorden Tallis.
 Ross was on the receiving end of a series of upper-cut punches thrown by Tallis when Brisbane met Penrith in the first round of the year.
-Both players were sent off for ten minutes and no further action was taken by the NRL Judiciary.
+Both players were sin binned for ten minutes and no further action was taken by the NRL Judiciary.
 The Australian Football League (AFL) CEO, Wayne Jackson, used the incident to criticise the rival code which led to cross-border media exchanges.
 NRL CEO, David Gallop, ordered a policy change which would enable players to be charged for on-field fights.

 Ross was a member of Penrith's 2003 NRL grand final-winning team, playing from the interchange bench in their 18–6 win over the Sydney Roosters.
 As 2003 NRL premiers, Penrith travelled to England to face Super League VIII champions, Bradford in the 2004 World Club Challenge.
-Ross played from the interchange bench in the Penrith's 22-4 loss.
+Ross played from the interchange bench in the Penrith's 22–4 loss.
 Following his successful season at Penrith, Ross was selected to represent Queensland as an interchange for all six games of the 2004 and 2005 State of Origin series.

 Although signed with Penrith until the end of 2007, Penrith announced they would have to release Ross due to salary-cap concerns.
 Ross joined the Cronulla-Sutherland Sharks in 2006 but had little game time that year due to injury.
 In round 8, playing against his previous club, Penrith, Ross damaged his left knee tackling former flat-mate, Joel Clinton, in the first few minutes of the match.
 He was able to participate in the majority of the 2007 season but was side-lined for the remainder of the season.

 In 2008, Ross was knocked out in Cronulla's season opener against the Manly-Warringah Sea Eagles but miraculously recovered to play in the team's round two encounter against the Storm in Melbourne.
 Ross in that match was sent off late in the second half for his late charge on Storm halfback Cooper Cronk which subsequently earned him a seven-match suspension.

 After suffering neck injury playing for Cronulla in the opening round of the 2009 NRL season Ross was sidelined for the remainder of the season.
 Vowing to return to the playing field, he was thrown a lifeline by the South Sydney Rabbitohs who gave him a contract.
 After undergoing surgery and rehabilitation, almost two years later Ross made his return to the playing field for South Sydney in the 2010 NRL season.

 Ross announced his retirement at the end of the 2013 NRL season.
 In the 2014 pre-season he rejected an offer to play in the Super League for the London Broncos, preferring to take up a welfare management role with the Men of League Foundation.